How Biofeedback Works

 Who Needs to Be Involved With Biofeedback?

 Any biofeedback treatment program should involve your primary healthcare provider and relevant specialists, such as urologists, cardiologists, or neurologists.
-The training is often most effective when integrated with other types of therapy, such as medicine or cognitive-behavioral therapy.
+Biofeedback is often most effective when integrated with other types of therapy, such as medication or cognitive-behavioral therapy.

 Neurofeedback, also called